RoryNesbitt/dnd-wiki/Lesser_gods.md

 - Ciana is the further away moon who takes many shapes as the month's of our calander progresses.
 - Diebin, a lesser known god to the civilised and righteous of us.
 Thieves and criminals are their deciples.
 - Veigo, seen as a matron of undomesticated Equines, and domesticated ones.
 Giving humanity the gift of our greatest beast of burdons.
+- Ekeksis, the god of victory.
+Said to traval the earth in times of great conflict and found at the head of armies and leading them to victory and glory eternal
+- Nebrixius, champion of loyalty, bonds, marriage and more.
+One persons commitment to eachother can earn their favor and recieve great luck and happiness in life.
+-